bto0001/city-technical/README.md

 - GET   - locations/: retrieve all locations
 - GET   - locations/{id}: retrieve one location with a given id
 - POST  - locations/: create a new location
 - PATCH - locations/{id}: update a location with a given id in the path parameter.
-Currently, this API only allows for location name, latitude, and longitude to be overwritten.
-I misread the instructions and realize now that I should've accepted location name, city, state, and country, instead of allowing for latitude an longitude.
-To prevent duplication, I would need to have this endpoint see if the location id exists, if it does, and the city, state, and/or country properties have been changed, then I need to call the coordinates api for the new lat/long and store that in the Location table.
-I would also need to delete the previous location id, as it would no longer be valid.
+When an update call is made, first we query the ddb table to see if the location exists.
+If it does exist, we check to see if any value is different than what's stored.
+If either city, state, or country are different, then another call is made to the openstreemap.org api and the latitude and longitude are retrieved.
+Since the old Paritition key is no longer valid, we delete the existing entry and create a new entry with the new partition key and values.

 Perhaps a more DDD approach would've been to create separate endpoints, for example: